deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 the message will preserve a ">" link jump to the original message.
 Messages you saved will have a small bookmark icon in the chat so you can easily recognize that you already saved them.

-There also is a new action when you select a message to easily save or bookmark it so that it appears in "Saved Messages".
+There also is a new action when you select a message to save or bookmark it so that it appears in "Saved Messages".
-The best: it all is properly synchronized between your devices.
+The best: saving/bookmarking is always synchronized between your devices.

 ## Typo-fixing galore: Editing Messages